Alirex/uv_upgrade/README.md

 ### Rollback

-It changes the `pyproject.toml`.

-Then run `uv lock` to update the lock file.

-During the update, `uv` resolves the dependencies.

-If something goes wrong, it rolls back the changes to the `pyproject.toml`.
+If something goes wrong, it rolls back the changes to the `pyproject.toml` and `uv.lock` files.

 ### Why?